Bioconductor/bioconductor.org/content/install.md

 <h2 id="why-biocLite">Why Use biocLite()?</h2>

-`biocLite()` is the recommended way to install Bioconductor packages.
+`biocLite()` is the recommended way to install _Bioconductor_ packages.
 There are several reasons for preferring this to the 'standard' way in which R pacakges are installed via `install.packages()`.

-Bioconductor has a repository and release schedule that differs from R (Bioconductor has a 'devel' branch to which new packages and updates are introduced, and a stable 'release' branch emitted once every 6 months to which bug fixes but not new features are introduced).
+_Bioconductor_ has a repository and release schedule that differs from R (_Bioconductor_ has a 'devel' branch to which new packages and updates are introduced, and a stable 'release' branch emitted once every 6 months to which bug fixes but not new features are introduced).

-A consequence of the mismatch between R and Bioconductor release schedules is that the Bioconductor version identified by `install.packages()` is sometimes not the most recent 'release' available.
+A consequence of the mismatch between R and _Bioconductor_ release schedules is that the _Bioconductor_ version identified by `install.packages()` is sometimes not the most recent 'release' available.
 For instance, an R minor version may be introduced some months before the next Bioc release.
-After the Bioc release the users of the R minor version will be pointed to an out-of-date version of Bioconductor.
+After the Bioc release the users of the R minor version will be pointed to an out-of-date version of _Bioconductor_.

-A consequence of the distinct 'devel' branch is that `install.packages()` sometimes points only to the 'release' repository, whereas Bioconductor developers and users wanting leading-edge features wish to access the Bioconductor 'devel' repository.
-For instance, the Bioconductor 3.0 release is available for R.3.1.x, so Bioconductor developers and leading-edge users need to be able to install the devel version of Bioconductor packages into the same version (though perhaps different instance or at least library location) of R that supports version 2.14 of Bioconductor.
+A consequence of the distinct 'devel' branch is that `install.packages()` sometimes points only to the 'release' repository, whereas _Bioconductor_ developers and users wanting leading-edge features wish to access the _Bioconductor_ 'devel' repository.
+For instance, the _Bioconductor_ 3.0 release is available for R.3.1.x, so _Bioconductor_ developers and leading-edge users need to be able to install the devel version of _Bioconductor_ packages into the same version (though perhaps different instance or at least library location) of R that supports version 2.14 of _Bioconductor_.

-An indirect consequence of Bioconductor's structured release is that packages generally have more extensive dependencies with one another, both explicitly via the usual package mechanisms and implicitly because the repository, release structure, and Bioconductor community interactions favor re-use of data representations and analysis concepts across packages.
+An indirect consequence of _Bioconductor_'s structured release is that packages generally have more extensive dependencies with one another, both explicitly via the usual package mechanisms and implicitly because the repository, release structure, and _Bioconductor_ community interactions favor re-use of data representations and analysis concepts across packages.
 There is thus a higher premium on knowing that packages are from the same release, and that all packages are